PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 Getting up quietly Tom took a few careful steps towards the door, pushing it open; enough to peek outside.
 There was no trace of her brother.

-Pushing the doors more, she stepped outside looking in the direction of the north trail.
+Pushing the door more, she stepped outside looking in the direction of The North Trail.
 Kim and the cow were long gone, no trace of either.

 Tom stood looking northwards, imagining how far Kim might have gotten.
 The cow was slow, he would be close.
 She could catch him up, it would be easy.